NehuenLian/AFRelay/README.md

 ## Architecture and Directory Description

+### `host_certs/`
+Host folder containing certificates, private keys, and other cryptographic files.
+These files are mounted into the container as a volume at `app_certs/`.

+### `host_xml/`
+Host folder containing the XML files required to send information to AFIP.
+These files are mounted into the container as a volume at `app_xml_files/`.

 ### `api/`
 Contains the POST endpoint that receives the JSON with sales and invoice information to be built before sending it for approval.
 It also contains the Pydantic schemas for JSON validation.